oapicf/pinterest-sdk/clients/go/generated/docs/CatalogsHotelAttributes.md

 `func (o *CatalogsHotelAttributes) UnsetSalePrice()`

 UnsetSalePrice ensures that no value is present for SalePrice, not even an explicit nil
-### GetGuestRatings

-`func (o *CatalogsHotelAttributes) GetGuestRatings() CatalogsHotelGuestRatings`

-GetGuestRatings returns the GuestRatings field if non-nil, zero value otherwise.

-### GetGuestRatingsOk

-`func (o *CatalogsHotelAttributes) GetGuestRatingsOk() (*CatalogsHotelGuestRatings, bool)`

-GetGuestRatingsOk returns a tuple with the GuestRatings field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetGuestRatings

-`func (o *CatalogsHotelAttributes) SetGuestRatings(v CatalogsHotelGuestRatings)`

-SetGuestRatings sets GuestRatings field to given value.

-### HasGuestRatings

-`func (o *CatalogsHotelAttributes) HasGuestRatings() bool`

-HasGuestRatings returns a boolean if a field has been set.

-### GetMainImage

-`func (o *CatalogsHotelAttributes) GetMainImage() CatalogsHotelAttributesAllOfMainImage`

-GetMainImage returns the MainImage field if non-nil, zero value otherwise.

-### GetMainImageOk

-`func (o *CatalogsHotelAttributes) GetMainImageOk() (*CatalogsHotelAttributesAllOfMainImage, bool)`

-GetMainImageOk returns a tuple with the MainImage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMainImage

-`func (o *CatalogsHotelAttributes) SetMainImage(v CatalogsHotelAttributesAllOfMainImage)`

-SetMainImage sets MainImage field to given value.

-### HasMainImage

-`func (o *CatalogsHotelAttributes) HasMainImage() bool`

-HasMainImage returns a boolean if a field has been set.

 ### GetAdditionalImageLink

 `func (o *CatalogsHotelAttributes) GetAdditionalImageLink() []string`